itzme-kevin/itzme-kevin/README.md

 - 👋 Hi, I’m Kevin Biju
 - A 💻 engineering student
 - Currently mastering DSA
-- Expected to complete my Btech by 2025😄
+- Anticipating to complete Btech by 2025😄

 <!---